UniMath/agda-unimath/src/foundation-core/functoriality-dependent-pair-types.lagda.md

   coh-compute-ap-tot refl = refl
 ```

-### Computing the action on paths of the functorial action of Σ
+### Computing the action on identifications of the functorial action of Σ

 ```agda
 module _